pokt-network/pocket/persistence/docs/PROTOCOL_STATE_HASH.md

 ```

 _TODO: If an error occurs at any step, all of the operations must be reverted in an atomic manner._

+## Failed Commitments

+TODO: Failed commitments and the implementation of rollbacks is tracked in #327 and #329.